 - Southwest Rapid Rewards® Premier Credit Card: 2 Southwest Points earned per dollar spent on Southwest Airlines and Rapid Rewards Hotel and Car Rental Partner purchases, 1 Southwest Point per earned per dollar spent on all other purchases, 6,000 Rapid Rewards points each year on your Cardmember anniversary, no foreign transaction fees on purchases made abroad, $99 annual fee.

-- Chase Sapphire Preferred® Card: Earn 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases, 1:1 points transfer to a variety of hotel and airline programs including Southwest Rapid Rewards, no foreign transaction fees on purchases made abroad, annual fee: $0 Intro for the First Year, then $95.
+- Chase Sapphire Preferred® Card: Earn 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide, 1:1 points transfer to a variety of hotel and airline programs including Southwest Rapid Rewards, no foreign transaction fees on purchases made abroad, annual fee: $95.

 Now we will look at the pros and cons of each card and help you decide which card makes the most sense for you.